Cedro23/boatsurvivor/fishy survivor/GDD.md

-**Mass Flux
+**Ship Survivor

 DESIGN DOCUMENT

-By Aizin for the 2022 Pirate Software Game Jam
+By Ced and Cutie

 ---
 ## Introduction

 ### Game Summary Pitch

-Mass Flux is a tile based puzzle game about reducing or generally manipulating the shape of a mass of cell-blocks to navigate to a goal.
+Ship Survivor is a top-down survivor game about surviving as long as possible against infinite incoming waves of ennemies.

 ### Inspiration!